 The following specific program changes were identified and will be implemented in the 2025-2026 academic year, as noted in the Plan of Action:

-Adding Crisis course
+Adding a crisis course

 Anecdotal data from students during practicum/internship indicated that students are regularly discussing high acuity clients and the expectation that they regularly assess for risk; contacting DCS; using trauma-informed approaches.
 Additionally, data from first year cohort students indicate that students are working with suicidal clients as case workers or in other capacities.
-Based on this data and in order to better support CACREP 2016 standards and and the program’s transition to CACREP 2024 standards, the faculty has determined that a crisis class needs to be added to the program plan of study so that students are better prepared and feel more confident in their response to clients in crisis.
+Based on this data and in order to better support CACREP 2016 standards and the program’s transition to CACREP 2024 standards, the faculty has determined that a crisis class needs to be added to the program plan of study so that students are better prepared and feel more confident in their response to clients in crisis.